splunk/observability-workshop/docs/module7/vo_incident_lifecycle.md

 ### 2.2 Trigger Alert

-Log into your first VM you created back in the `VictorOps Getting Started` section:
+Log into your first VM you created during step [2.
+Creating a Test Environment](../vo_integrations/#2-creating-a-test-environment) in VictorOps Integrations

 === "Input"